 - A traumatic life event such as a death, breakup/divorce, or loss of employment

 - Being the victim of bullying in the workplace

-These warning signs are by no means an exhaustive list.
-And they certainly don’t always suggest an impending threat.
-But staying cognizant of some common behaviors could potentially help thwart an attack.
+These warning signs are by no means an exhaustive list, and they certainly don’t always suggest an impending threat.
+But staying aware of some common behaviors could potentially help prevent an attack.

 In the context of active shooter preparedness, protection refers to the ongoing actions businesses can take to safeguard its people and property.

 The Occupational Safety and Health Administration (OSHA) suggests developing a thorough Emergency Operation Plan prior to an incident occurring.
 This includes ensuring you have an emergency communication system in place to immediately notify employees of an incident.

 Every second counts when you’re thrown into the chaos of a violent workplace attack.
 You will not have the time or the clarity of mind to craft effective messaging and figure out a way to quickly notify your people.
 Having a pre-populated template in place is essential to seamlessly notifying everyone.

 Targeted acts of violence can escalate quickly, so you need to be ready to deal with the situation before law enforcement is on the scene.
 60% of active shooter events conclude by the time police arrive.
 Keeping your people informed about unfolding events can ultimately save lives.